 As such, the type of evidence that is most commonly encountered in Evidence Recovery is biological in nature, and is mainly focused on establishing a forensic association using DNA profiling.
 DNA can be readily obtained from body fluids often present as evidence in criminal cases, such as semen, blood, and saliva.
 DNA can also be recovered from hairs, and from the sloughing of epithelial cells.

-In contrast, the Haemochromogen test, used in blood identification, is specific since it crystallizes the iron core of haemoglobin, a molecule found only in blood.
+In contrast, the Haemochromogen test, used in blood identification, is specific since it crystallizes the iron core of hemoglobin, a molecule found only in blood.
 A positive result with Haemochromogen tells the examiner that the presence of blood is confirmed on a particular stain

-A solid foundation in the biological sciences and chemistry are a must for an Evidence Recovery technologist.
+A solid foundation in the biological sciences and chemistry is a must for an Evidence Recovery technologist.
 Since the bulk of forensic examinations involves the use of various specialized microscopes, microscopy is also an essential skill required in Evidence Recovery.

 Equally as important to the job is the ability to analyze challenging situations, and to make critical decisions.
 Good communication and organizational skills are also key elements of the position.